opensearch-project/documentation-website/_observing-your-data/alerting/monitors.md

 The line moves up and down as you increase and decrease the threshold.
 Once this line is crossed, the trigger evaluates to true.

-Bucket-level monitors also require you to specify a threshold and value for your aggregation and time frame, but you can use a maximum of five conditions to better refine your trigger.
+Bucket-level monitors also require you to specify a threshold and value for your aggregation and time frame.
+You can use a maximum of five conditions to better refine your trigger.
 Optionally, you can also use a keyword filter to filter for a specific field in your index.

-Document-level monitors provide the added option to use tags that represent multiple queries connected by the logical OR operator.
+Document-level monitors provide the added option to use tags that represent multiple queries connected by the logical `OR` operator.

-To create a multiple query combination trigger, do the following steps:
+To create a multiple query combination trigger:

-1. Create a per document monitor with more than one query.
+1. Select **Per document monitor**.
+1. Select a data source.
-2. Create the first query with a field, an operator, and a value.
-For example, set the query to search for the `region` field with either operator: "is" or "is not", and set the value "us-west-2".
+2. Enter the query name and field information.
+For example, set the query to search for the `region` field with either operator "is" or "is not" and value "us-west-2".
-3. Select **Add Tag** and give the tag a name.
+3. Select **Add tag** and enter a tag name.
-3. Create the second query and add the same tag to it.
+3. Create the second query by selecting **Add another query** and add the same tag to it.
 4. Now you can create the trigger condition and specify the tag name.
 This creates a combination trigger that checks two queries that both contain the same tag.
-The monitor checks both queries with a logical OR operation and if either query's conditions are met, then it will generate the alert notification.
+The monitor checks both queries with a logical `OR` operation, and if either query's conditions are met, it will generate the alert notification.

 ### Extraction query